The mass of $^{101}$Sn and Bayesian extrapolations to the proton drip line

 The BMC framework and its benefits over its constituent models are detailed in Ref.~\cite{Giuliani2024}.
+The framework is used to obtain best-effort near-term extrapolations by combining theoretical predictions with the latest experimental data.
 The individual model predictions are first preprocessed in a model orthogonalization step that mitigates the impact of model similarity before being mixed.
 This results in the only tunable hyperparameter of the method: the number of principal components used in the mixing stage.
 The performance of the BMC multi-model on the holdout validation set is then used to determine the number of components to avoid overfitting.
 For the present study, the number of principal components was determined to be four.
-Performance of the BMC multi-model prediction compared to individual models' predictions is shown in Fig.~\ref{fig:rmse_comparison} in the Supplemental Material.
+Performance of the BMC multi-model prediction compared to individual models' predictions is shown in Fig. S3 of Supplementary Material~\cite{Sup}.